saylerb/ruby-submissions/1603/module_4_assignments/gametime/template/check_in1.markdown

 ### What have you accomplished so far?

 ### Questions, Comments, Concerns?

-- Keeping track of score across sessions (instances of name)
+- How do we keeping track of scores across sessions (instances of name)?
-  - Client side without server
+  - client side without server
   - server side if using sockets

-- How to incorporate 'increase in difficulty'
+- How to incorporate 'increase in difficulty'?
   - randomize flag
   - randomize appearance of spikes/mines

 - Creating maps, what can we use for sprites/map graphics?
   - where to find assets
-  - animations for death/
+  - animations for death

 -----